Chart Color Schemes

 Windsor features high concentrations of group households, with a higher-than-average median household size

-Family households constitute 58.4% of all households, including 22.3% couples with children, 26.8% couples without children, and 6.9% single parent families.
-Non-family households account for the remaining 41.6%, with lone person households at 29.2% and group households comprising 12.4%.
-The median household size is 2.3 people, which is larger than the Greater Brisbane average of 2.2.
+Family households constitute 58.4 percent of all households, including 22.3 percent couples with children, 26.8 percent couples without children, and 6.9 percent single parent families.
+Non-family households comprise the remaining 41.6 percent, with lone person households at 29.2 percent and group households comprising 12.4 percent of the total.
+The median household size is 2.3 people, larger than the Greater Brisbane average of 2.2.

 Frequently Asked Questions - Households